 From the Airport to Your Next Destination

 The airport is on the SP14 Rivoltana highway and connects directly with the city centre along the Viale Forlanini.
 It’s also not far from the A4 Turin

-to Venice motorway and the A7 routes to Bologna
+motorway and the A7 routes to Bologna

-and Genoa.
+.
 From the airport, a coach shuttle can take you to Rho-Fiera and central Milan whilst a bus connection will take you to San Babita and the railway station at Porta Vittoria.
 Those who have pre-booked car hire can find the car hire desks easily in the arrivals public area, immediately after customs.
 You would be well advised to get a party member to go through to begin queuing at peak times.